The Green Paradox: Main line of reasoning

 Sinn emphasises that a condition for the green paradox is that the resource be scarce in the sense that its price will always be higher than the unit extraction and exploration costs combined.
 He claims that this condition is likely to be satisfied as backstop technologies will at best offer a perfect substitute for electricity, but not for fossil fuels.
 The prices of coal and crude oil are currently many times higher than the corresponding exploration and extraction costs combined.

 Practicable solutions

 An effective climate policy must perforce focus on the hitherto neglected supply side of the carbon market in addition to the demand side.
 The ways proposed as practicable by Sinn include levying a withholding tax on the capital gains on the financial investments of fossil fuel resource owners, or the establishment of a seamless global emissions trading system that would effectively put a cap on worldwide fossil fuel consumption, thereby achieving the desired reduction in carbon extraction rates.

-A suggestion for a solution might also be to pay suppliers for the destruction of fossil fuels (or transform them into raw material (not fuel)), thus making sure that on the demand side the independancy for fossil fuels still pays off, while there is reduction in carbon extraction.
+A suggestion for a solution might also be to pay suppliers for the destruction of fossil fuels (or transform them into raw material (not fuel)), thus making sure that independence from fossil fuels on the demand side still pays off, while there is reduction in carbon extraction.